Blue Port

 © Ralph Larmann

-From the 8th to the 10th of September 2023, Hamburg will once again be the stage for the world of cruising - with the Hamburg Cruise Days.
-The world's most beautiful cruise festival returns after the pandemic and a special edition last year: with impressive ships, the atmospheric Blue Port Hamburg, and with spectacular event highlights such as the parade on Saturday evening.
+From 12 to 14 September 2025, Hamburg will once again be the stage for the world of cruising - with the Hamburg Cruise Days.
+The world's most beautiful cruise festival returns: with impressive ships, the atmospheric Blue Port Hamburg, and with spectacular event highlights such as the parade on Saturday evening.
 Hamburg Tourismus has the right package deal for the maritime experience.

 Hamburg Cruise Days